simara-svatopluk/ddd-course/4-implementation/implementation.md

 we can postpone the decision or even change the decision later.

 From the code point of view, the infrastructure layer implements domain interfaces.

+## Abstration

+We, programmers, tend to abstract a lot, because it is the way we solve problems.
+But what usually happens is that abstraction doesn't abstract in the way the real problems come.
+So usually abstraction only makes things worse.

+Another problem with abstractions is that they usually don't exist in the domain.
+So we end up with concepts and terms that don't have a domain name, that is against DDD.

+So I discourage you from abstractions, or as someone wise said:

+> Premature abstraction is worse than premature optimization.

 ## TDD